Forum Co-Chairs

 Michael Chetrit received his medical doctorate from the University of Montreal in Montreal, Canada.
 He completed his training as an internist and cardiologist at the McGill University Health Centre, McGill University in Montreal as well.
 He completed additional training at the Cleveland Clinic, in Cleveland Ohio where he gained expertise in advanced cardiac imaging including cardiac MRI.
 He also trained in cardiac amyloidosis and pericardial diseases.
 He is currently assistant professor with the department of Medicine at McGill University and a staff cardiologist at the McGill University Health Center.
 In addition to directing the McGill Amyloidosis Project and the MUHC Pericardial diseases clinic, he remains an active researcher with interest in CMR and cardiac amyloidosis as well as multiparametric and artificial intelligence applications in CMR.

-• Recruited and scanned 12 more wrists since January 2026
+• Recruited and scanned 13 more wrists since March 2026 (5 for substudy)

-• Implemented 2 new sequences (automated MTR pipeline (developed in-house), T1rho sequences)
+• Implemented 1 new sequence (in addition to automated MTR pipeline (developed in-house), T1rho sequences, which continue to be refined)

 • Development of an auto-contouring algorithm has begun, with the aim of automating the process